 Enter your balance, APR, and monthly payment — see your debt-free date in under 10 seconds.

-The most common users are people who just received a large credit card statement and want a clear plan forward.
-Others come here after a balance transfer — they've moved debt to a 0% promotional APR card and want to calculate the exact monthly payment to clear it before the promotional period expires.
-Families building a household credit card debt payoff plan often use this tool alongside our debt snowball calculator and debt avalanche calculator to compare strategies.
+Anyone ready to stop wondering and start acting.
+Some people arrive after a surprising statement balance and need a realistic plan.
+Others come after a balance transfer — they've moved debt to a 0% promotional card and need to know the exact monthly payment to clear it before the rate resets.
+Families building a complete credit card debt payoff plan often pair this tool with our debt snowball calculator and debt avalanche calculator to choose the strategy that fits their situation.

-Suppose you have a $4,500 balance at 21.99% APR.
-Your card's minimum payment this month is $90.
-If you pay only that $90 each month (and minimum payments decrease as the balance drops), you'll be paying for approximately 18 years and spend over $8,000 total — nearly double the original balance.
-But if you commit to a fixed $200/month payment — just $110 more — the payoff time drops to 27 months and total interest falls to about $900.
-That's a $7,000+ difference from one decision.
+Take a $4,500 balance at 21.99% APR.
+The minimum payment this month is about $90.
+Stick to minimums and you'll pay for roughly 18 years and spend over $8,000 — nearly double what you borrowed.
+Now commit to a fixed $200/month — just $110 more — and the payoff drops to 27 months.
+Total interest: about $900.
+That's a $7,100 difference from one decision you can make today.
+The math doesn't lie, and the numbers always favor action.

 This calculator uses the standard amortization formula for fixed monthly payments on an interest-bearing balance.
 Your APR is divided by 12 to produce a monthly interest rate r.
 With a known balance B and monthly payment P, the number of months to payoff is: